DiegoRibeiro/zezenia_gfx_dumper/README.md

 ```

 ## How to use
-- Copy the zezenia gfx to the same folder as the executable.
+- Copy the zezenia gfx to the executable folder.
-- Create a folder named "output" on the same folder as the executable.
+- Create a folder named "output" on the executable folder.
 - Run the executable.

 ## GFX structure